Kitware/trame/docs/content/docs/module-vtk.md

 The Visualization Toolkit processes images and creates 3D computer graphics.
 For more Python Vtk examples, see [here](https://kitware.github.io/vtk-examples/site/Python/).

-VTK integration in Trame allows you to create rich visualization and data processing applications by leveraging the Python wrapping of the VTK library.
-Several components are available so you can leverage VTK either for its data processing and/or rendering.
-Trame lets you choose if you want to leverage Remote Rendering or if the client should do the rendering by leveraging vtk.js under the hood.
+VTK integration in trame allows you to create rich visualization and data processing applications by leveraging the Python wrapping of the VTK library.
+Several components are available so you can leverage VTK either for its data processing and/or rendering. trame lets you choose if you want to leverage Remote Rendering or if the client should do the rendering by leveraging vtk.js under the hood.

 [![VTK Examples](/trame/images/module-vtk.jpg)](https://kitware.github.io/vtk-examples/site/Python/)